davidbalbert/kgb/README.md

 think_for_yourself!
 1
 ```

-KGB only tracks calls to instance methods defined on the object itself, not it's parents.
+KGB only tracks calls to instance methods defined on the object itself, not its parents.
 Thus if you want to watch all of the `Socket` methods, you would want to do something like this:

 ```ruby
 KGB.spy_on(Socket, BasicSocket, IO)